 Traditionally in India, we have four major types of Bank Deposits namely Current Account, Savings Accounts, Recurring Deposits and Fixed Deposits.
+Want to learn more about managing your wealth?
+Join the NSE Academy Certified Financial Planning & Wealth Management course on Elearnmarkets.

 However these days, some banks have also introduced many new products, which combine the features of two or more types of deposit accounts like 2-in-1 Deposits, Power Saving Deposits, Smart Deposits, etc. That is why knowing about the benefits of bank account is very essential.